 So, in one sense, our right to privacy is fungible—that is, we exchange it for something else that has value.
 That fungibility, however, comes with an obligation on the part of the organization collecting the data.
 Service agreements frequently include an assertion on the part of the vendor that the purchaser’s personal information will be protected and will not be sold or distributed.

 Those obligations have the force of law in both the financial and medical sectors.
 Two examples: The Gramm-Leach-Baily Act protects consumer privacy.
 The HIPAA (Health Insurance Portability and Accountability Act) provides stiff penalties for compromising personal health information.
+Therefore, all medical organizations have to make sure their Electronic Health Records Systems comply with HIPPA.

 Bad actors take away our absolute right to privacy.